MayaCortezEspinoza/measuring_suspense/README.md

 # measuring_suspense
-This repository contains the software code used in an experiment that measured narrative suspense in the Project "The erotetic and the aesthetic." in the University of Göttingen.
+This repository contains the software code developed by Edgar Onea and me and used in an experiment that measured narrative suspense in the Project "The erotetic and the aesthetic." in the University of Göttingen.
 The main purpose of this program is to enable reading a narrative text while simultaneously drawing a suspense arc for the respective text.
 Therefore, its main functions are
 - drawing with the mouse